gargoyle/blog/content/post/installing-starlink.md

 summary: "After exploring just about every other option available and even the possibility of laying my own fibre, the Starlink beta has arrived in the UK and I jumped at the chance to get it.
 Here's a walk-through of my installation, setup and linking it to my existing Ubiquity based home network."
 ---

-Please keep in mind while reading this article that Starlink is in Beta and things are changing all the time.
+Please keep in mind while reading this article that Starlink was in Beta at the time of writing.
 {.alert .alert-info}